 In regulations aspect, as Parade has a branch office at Hong Kong and should follow the Hong Kong Company Act and other related regulations.
 In this section, we only summarize the recent changes of regulations related to foreign exchange and taxation.
-If investors would more understand the impact for the Parade's operation and individual investors regard to the Hong Kong's regulations, we are suggest consulting the professional experts.
+If investors would more understand the impact for the Parade's operation and individual investors regard to the Hong Kong's regulations, we suggest the investors should consult the professional advisors.